emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 ### Burning Inferno
 Fire, Spell\
 2 actions\
 Waves of flames expands outwards from you.
 Each creature other than you within 10m of you must make a Dexterity saving throw or take 4d6 fire damage.
 For the next minute, each creature other than you that starts its turn in the area must make a Dexterity saving throw or take 4d6 fire damage.
+You can use this flourish three times per day.

 ### Chef
 Heal, Buff\
 10 minutes\
 You know how to cook delicious and restorative foods.
 By spendig 10 minutes cooking food, you can create food for up to 10 people.
 A person that spends a minute eating the food regains 20hp and gains a +1 status bonus to attack rolls for 1 hour.

-You can cook food in this way once per day,
+A person can benefit from this flourish only once per day.

-### Combat Grab
-Grapple\
-1 action\
-You combine a quick attack with a grappling move.
-Make a Melee Strike while keeping one hand free.
-On a hit, the target becomes grappled by you.
-You can use this Flourish three times per day.

 ### Cone of Cold
 Cold, Spell\
 2 actions\
 Icy cold rushes forth from your hands.
-Each creature in a 24m cone must make a Constitution saving throw against your Spell save DC or take 6d8 cold damage.
+Each creature in a 24m cone must make a Might saving throw against your Spell save DC or take 6d8 cold damage.
 On a critical failure, the target is encased in ice and restrained until the end of its next turn.
 You can use this Flourish three times per day.

 ### Dazing Blow
 Daze\